alexladda/instance-content/projects/makeovermondays.md

 *April 23th, 2021*

-This Dataset comprises 20 years of flights into and out of US territory.
+This dataset comprises 20 years of flights into and out of US territory.
 This is limited to just domestic US travel.
-To get the Location Data the destination codes were (inner) joined with their respective locations from [The Global Airport Database](https://www.partow.net/miscellaneous/airportdatabase/index.html).
+To get the location data the destination codes were (inner) joined with their respective locations from [The Global Airport Database](https://www.partow.net/miscellaneous/airportdatabase/index.html).

 <a